Al Bidya Mosque

-Al-Bidya Mosque (Gulf مَسْجِد ٱلْبِدْيَة, sometimes transliterated as Al-Bidiyah (ٱلْبِدِيَة) or Al-Badiyah (ٱلْبَدِيَة)) is a historical mosque in the Emirate of Fujairah, the U.A.E.
-It was the oldest known mosque in the country, prior to the discovery in September 2018 of the ruins of a 1000-year-old mosque dating back to the Islamic Golden Age, near the Sheikh Khalifa Bin Zayed Al Nahyan Mosque in the city of Al Ain, Emirate of Abu Dhabi.
-Still in use, it is located in the small village of Al-Badiyah or Al-Bidiyah, about 40 km north of the Emirate's capital city, and is also known as the "Ottoman Mosque".
+Al Bidya Mosque (Gulf مَسْجِد ٱلْبِدْيَة, sometimes transliterated as Al-Bidiyah (ٱلْبِدِيَة) or Al-Badiyah (ٱلْبَدِيَة)) is a historical mosque in the village of Al Bidya Emirate of Fujairah, the U.A.E.
+At some 500 years old, it is the oldest mosque in the country, although ruins of a 1,000 year-old mosque have been found in Al Ain, in Abu Dhabi.
+It is located in the small village of Al-Badiyah or Al-Bidiyah, about 40 km north of the Emirate's capital city, and is also known as the "Ottoman Mosque".

 History

 The mosque's date of construction is uncertain and because the mud and stone built structure uses no wood, radiocarbon dating is not possible.
 It is estimated to date to the 15th century C.E., however some much earlier estimates have been proposed.
-The site was investigated by the archaeological center of Fujairah in co-operation with the University of Sydney from 1997-98. and Fujairah Archaeology and Heritage Department concluded that the mosque was believed to be built in 1446 AD, along with the two watch towers overlooking the mosque and the village.
+The site was investigated by the archaeological center of Fujairah in co-operation with the University of Sydney from 1997 to 1998. and Fujairah Archaeology and Heritage Department concluded that the mosque was believed to be built in 1446 AD, along with the two watch towers overlooking the mosque and the village.